denten-papers/unfinished-book/main.md

 media.

-This traversal between first- and second-order structures follows strict and often rigidly defined conventions, which specify the exact placement of abstracted units, constituting the format of the medium-symbol integration.
+This traversal between first- and second-order structures follows strict and often rigidly defined conventions that specify the exact placement of abstracted units, constituting the format of the medium-symbol integration.
 Consider the popular EPUB format, which has its roots in the Open Book™ Publication Structure (OEBPS).
-According to the Library of Congress records, the format was created in 1999 by the Open eBook Authoring Group, which consisted of "over 25 individuals from organizations participating in the Open eBook initiative, launched in October 1998 [...] convened and facilitated by NIST (the National Institute of Standards and Technology.)"
+According to the Library of Congress records, the format was created in 1999 by the Open eBook Authoring Group, that consisted of "over 25 individuals from organizations participating in the Open eBook initiative, launched in October 1998 [...] convened and facilitated by NIST (the National Institute of Standards and Technology.)"
 We learn also that the Authoring Group "included participants representing all aspects of the electronic publishing industry, and was open to any interested individual or organization."
-We are immediately unable separate social from the formal.

-symbol in the title and the emphasis on broadly participatory nature of the endeavour point to the link between data and social.
+The document begins with a statement of the group's purpose and scope: "to provide a specification for representing the content of electronic books" and "to give content providers [...] minimal and common guidelines which ensure fidelity, accuracy, accessibility, and presentation of electronic content over various electronic book platforms" [@oebps, 1].
+The concern with "various electronic book platforms," acknowledges the difficulty of describing document structure under the conditions where the exact dimensions of the medium are not known in advance.
+The Open Book could have been displayed on devices large and small, in full color or monochrome, or on those devices providing "mainly audio or tactile interfaces" [@oebps, 23].
+The media agnostic nature of the format necessitated an abstracted style layer, expressed in HTML/XML and CSS markup schemas, which would describe textual elements such as footnotes and titles in relative terms such as left, right, top, bottom, or center.
+In addition to these positional elements, the format specified social metadata, for example "creator" and "contributor" types, including subtypes such as annotator, book producer, collaborator, illustrator, printer, reviewer, sponsor, and translator among others [@oebps, 15-17].

+The trademark symbol in the title of the standard, along with the copyright notice on its front page, work against the grain of its social claims that emphasize the open, participatory nature of the endeavour.
+The admixture of content, layout, and para-textual metadata further erodes the boundaries between strictly formal, content-based abstractions (chapter, paragraph, page) and social roles encoded into, if not always apparent at the surface of the document.
+From the moment of its founding, the "open" ebook format embeds and is embedded within the North American copyright regime, in a way that would later allow "content creators," "persons or corporate bodies" to police access to the "reading device," "the physical platform (hardware and software) on which publications are rendered" [@ops 2.0.1].
+The reading platform emerges from this amalgam of text, technology, bodies, and social structure.

+What does a format format then?
+In light of the EPUB example, we observe a series of envelopments around the notion of content: the first semantic, by which ideational elements are ordered symbolically (a progression of chapters, for example; second, spatial, by which semantic units are laid out and oriented in space; third, technological, by which spatial units are rendered on a device; next, corporeal, by which a reader's body can interface with the device; and finally the social---political, legal, and economic---by which the interface between bodies and devices is governed.

 An interface determines the *affordance* of those actions that can be performed in concert between heterotopic systems.
 Amidst the universes of hand and fork possibilities, there lies a